 Obtain medical attention as soon as possible should you suspect dehydration in an older adult, to prevent significant health complications which may develop rapidly.

 If a senior loved one resists drinking enough water, try flavoring the water or offering juice, if it is an acceptable part of the older adult’s dietary plan.
 For anyone with conditions such as diabetes or obesity, the sugar content in juice could be harmful.
 Sometimes, adjusting the temperature of the beverage will make it more pleasing as well, such as heating a cup of water with some lemon to sip on each morning, and then offering cold water over crushed ice in the afternoon.

 The important thing is always to have fluids readily available throughout during the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-In order to help make sure the seniors you love are remaining hydrated and healthy, partner with Morning Glory Home Care for high quality home health care in Granite City, IL.
+In order to help make sure the seniors you love are remaining hydrated and healthy, partner with Morning Glory Home Care for high quality home health care in O’Fallon, IL and the surrounding areas.
 Our caregivers are readily available to help monitor fluid intake, prepare healthy and balanced meals, motivate seniors to continue to be physically active, and more for optimal health.
-Reach out to us at 618-667-8400 for a free in-home assessment and to learn more about our exceptional home health care in Granite City, IL and the surrounding communities.
+Reach out to us at 618-667-8400 for a free in-home assessment and to learn more about our exceptional home health care in O’Fallon, IL and the surrounding communities.